Frankfurt-Frankfurter Berg station: History

 The station was built near the former independent village of Bonames, which is 1,500 metres away.
 Bonames became part of Frankfurt in 1910.
 The station building was built between 1911 and 1914 and is oriented towards the northwest and the village.
 It is a neo-baroque building and is listed as a monument under the Hessian Heritage Act.
 In 1996 parts of Bonames, Eschersheim and Berkersheim were merged into a new city district (Frankfurter Berg) and the station was renamed.

 The station also formerly handled freight.
 It was also connected by a siding to a leather dye works.

 Services

-The station is serviced by line S6 of the Rhine-Main S-Bahn.
-It features a passing track between the two main line tracks.
-In addition to the platform adjacent to the entrance building, there is a central platform accessible solely via a pedestrian underpass from the main platform.
-Pedestrian access to the newly developed Frankfurter Berg district to the south is facilitated by a second pedestrian underpass, albeit without direct platform access.
-However, this setup poses challenges for individuals with limited mobility.
-Plans are underway to enhance accessibility by upgrading the Main-Weser Railway from two to four tracks between Frankfurt West and Bad Vilbel stations, which will address these limitations.
+The station is served by line S6 of the Rhine-Main S-Bahn.
+Between the two tracks of the main line there is a passing track.
+In addition to the platform next to the entrance building, there is a central platform, which can only be reached by a pedestrian underpass from the main platform.
+To the south the newly created district of Frankfurter Berg is accessible to pedestrians by a second pedestrian underpass, but it cannot be directly accessed from the platform.
+This has only limited accessibility for the disabled and will be eliminated in the course of the upgrading of the Main-Weser Railway from two to four tracks between the stations of Frankfurt West and Bad Vilbel.